LuisLorenz/nim/README.md

 -[x] record counter
 -[ ] changing rules (randomly)
-    - making it harder with time pressure to force people to make a quick decision -[ ] smartening up the code ...
--[ ] continue here: implement illustrations with o's as item amount in pile
+    - making it harder with time pressure to force people to make a quick decision -[x] continue here: implement illustrations with o's as item amount in pile
     - pile of 7:
         ooooo oo
     - pile of 15: